chaosparrot/marithime_talon/README.md

 [ ] - Formatter prediction
 Essentially, allowing a specific formatter to be used if it detects that we are about to create a variable, parameter or function name.
 Every language has their own rules about snake case, camel case and pascal case that we could automatically use.

+[ ] - Edge case for indexing - If tokens were appended at the start, the merged token with text at the start does not get the correct formatting

 [ ] - Operator formatter
 There are a lot of things we can do to make creating operators simpler.
 For example, if we say `plus` we most likely want ` + ` to appear, but if we follow it up with `equals`, we want it to change to ` += ` instead.